| | |

 Butternut squash cubes are butter-poached with unsalted butter and water until softened.

 • Mash the squash until it is smooth, adding salt and pepper as needed to taste.
-If the mash is very thick, add some water, broth, or milk to loosen it up.
+If the mash is very thick, add a bit more water to loosen it up.

 Use a masher or immersion blender to mash the butternut squash.